Drum Transcription: “Voice” — Simon Phillips with Hiromi

 It’s just that easy folks. /s

 Here’s another discussion: should over–the–barline tuplets even be used?
-I see normal subdivisions beamed over barlines, but mostly in older scores, which makes me wonder if it’s archaic.
-These days, it’s mostly a drum corps thing for dense tuplets that can’t be easily subdivided the way a quarter note triplet could.
+It’s more common see normal subdivisions beamed over barlines, but this is mostly in older scores, which makes me wonder if it’s archaic.
+These days, stretching a tuplet over–the–barline is mostly a drum corps thing for dense tuplets that can’t be easily subdivided the way a quarter note triplet could.
 I mainly used it today for variety, and because I’ve always wanted to.

 It was quite a challenge to keep track of the beat in a big measure of 9/4, so during my transcription process, I actually added in the vamp underneath the staff: